-In the first article of the series, we highlighted a sample of the benefits of building a high trust culture.
+In the first article of the series (Why Focus on Trust Building?) we highlighted a sample of the benefits of building a high trust culture.
 In this article, we turn our attention to how an organisation can facilitate trust-building through their policies, programmes and practices.

 A common theme in the literature concerning trust is that the development of trust is defined as a relational process that necessitates vulnerability from the point of view of the trustee and that much of this process occurs outside of our conscious experience.

 As such, this article draws on research findings to highlight the ways through which organisations can reduce the perceived risk of trust from the point of view of the employee and how the foundations for trust-building can be built.

 Delineating codes of behaviour and having clear policies in place for serious breaches is valuable.
 Knowing that considerable acts of bad faith will be dealt with by the organisation, reduces the perceived risk of trust to employees.
 (1)

 An organisations reputation, derived from its treatment of and interactions with external stakeholders is influential.
 Employees internalise a representation of their organisation as a place where trust is valued and are more likely to deem it as important.
 (1)

 External certification of standards and practices can demonstrate transparency, that an organisation is willing to comply with pre-set standards and norms and as a result, that fairness, openness, and trustworthiness is important in the organisation.
 (1)